 The Waterloo Centre for the Advancement of Co-operative Education (WatCACE), with the support of a grant from the Ontario Human Capital Research and Innovation Fund (OHCRIF), conducted research to investigate the indicators, influencers, and outcomes of quality work term experiences for co-op students.
-This led to the development of the supervisor toolkit, a resource for employers to help with the onboarding of co-op students.
-The resources included in this package targets the key findings from the research.
+This led to the development of the supervisor toolkit, a resource for employers to help with the onboarding and supporting of co-op students over the work term.
+The resources included in this package target the key findings from the research.

 Download the supervisor toolkit (PDF) or view each section down below.
 Have any thoughts or suggestions?
 Contact us at email@example.com to share your feedback and experience with the supervisor toolkit.